miguelrizzog96/Appointment_NoShow_classifier/README.md

 - For a primary care physician, each missed appointment equals roughly $150-$200 in lost revenue.
 For surgeons, this is closer to $500.
 - Patients who fail to show up for their appointments often require more expensive emergency care later on.
 These higher costs get factored into healthcare costs for everyone else

-Because of this, a Machine Learning Classifier was developed in an attempt to predict if a patient will show or not a scheduled appointment by analysing other independent variables such as Age, Gender, etc.
+Because of this, a Machine Learning Classifier was developed in an attempt to predict if a patient will show or not a scheduled appointment by analysing other independent variables such as age, gender, etc.
 ## Sources

 ## Desicion tree Classifier basics